Human-in-the-loop Evaluation for Early Misinformation Detection: A Case Study of COVID-19 Treatments: A Case Study: COVID-19 Treatment Misinformation

 To investigate the quality of annotations, we compute agreement on $206$ tweets using ordinal Krippendorff's $\alpha$~($0\leq\alpha\leq1$)~\citep{krippendorffalpha2011}.\footnote{We use Krippendorff’s $\alpha$ instead of Cohen's $\kappa$ to measure inter-rater agreement here because it is applicable to ordinal annotation data.} We find that annotators agreed moderately with Krippendorff's $\alpha=0.54$, indicating fair agreement.
 On average, it took the annotators $16.1$ seconds to annotate each tweet.

-\paragraph{Results on Detecting Policy Violations.} Figure~\ref{fig:policy_violations} presents the estimated distribution of Likert scores over 10,246 tweets, which is estimated using the 10 annotated tweets sampled for each treatment and extrapolated to all tweets mentioning the treatment.
-In terms of \textit{accuracy}, we find that $65\%$ of scores indicating a tweet was either likely or clearly violating the policy with an average score of 3.54 out of 5.
-We quantify the benefit of our human-in-the-loop system, in terms of \textit{volume} as stated in $\S$\ref{sec:policy_violation}.
-We estimate that a single annotator can identify approximately $124.2$ policy violation per hour with our system, based on the average annotation rate of the $300$ treatments and the same extended set of tweets, where the Likert score of 4 or 5 constitutes a policy violation.
+\paragraph{Results on Identifying Policy Violations.} In Figure~\ref{fig:policy_violations}, we find that $65\%$ (\textit{accuracy}) of tweets had scores indicating that it was either likely or clearly violating the policy with an average score of 3.54 out of 5.
+Figure~\ref{fig:policy_violations} presents the estimated distribution of Likert scores over 10,246 tweets using the 10 annotated tweets sampled for each treatment and extrapolated to all tweets mentioning the treatment.
+In terms of \textit{volume}, we estimate that an annotator can identify approximately $124.2$ policy violations per hour with our system, based on the average annotation rate of the $300$ treatments and the same extended set of tweets, where a Likert score of 4 or 5 constitutes a policy violation.
+See Appendix \ref{sec:appendixcalculation} for a full calculation of this statistic.